Wave-Play/robo.js/docosaurus/docs/developing/commands.md

 }
 ```

-To use the interaction object directly, here's an alternative example:
+To use the interaction object directly:

 ```javascript
 export default (interaction) => {